Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Results

 The method proposed in \cite{p106_malandrino2021node}, termed Node Liability in Federated Learning (NL-FL), traces back ML decisions to training data sources in distributed settings.
 This method allows for the identification of misbehaving (defaulting) nodes that can be excluded from the training process.
 The influence of each node is quantified by measuring the classification accuracy after removing misbehaving nodes.
 The proposed method results in an improved prediction accuracy.

 Adaptive sparse deep networks are implemented in \cite{p86_wang2022multi}, where parameters are shared via a multi-level federated network.
 At each round, weights are shared at the ``top'' and ``second'' sharing levels of the FL architecture, depending on the relevance values of the network calculated through Layerwise Relevance Propagation (LRP)~\cite{Bach2015lrp}.
-This approach provides good diagnostic results even when the FL dataset is under a non-independent identical distribution (NOIID).
+This approach provides good diagnostic results even when the FL dataset exhibits a non-independent and non-identically distributed (non-IID) structure.